gjohansson-ST/sector/readme.md

 ### Option 2

 Create a new folder under `custom_components` called `sector`.
 Upload the `***.py`-files to the newly created folder.
-Then update your configuration as per below before restarting your Home Assistant.
+Restart before proceeding

 ## Activate integration in HA

 ### Option 1

-After installation go to "Integrations" page in HA, press + and search for Sector Follow onscreen information to type username, password, code etc.
+After installation go to "Integrations" page in HA, press + and search for Sector Alarm Follow onscreen information to type username, password, code etc.
 No restart needed